steven-tk/Asteroids/README.md

 - [ ] Spawn "shot" at front of ship rather than center
 - [ ] Randomize asteroid base speed and add speed on bounce?
 - [ ] Make Asteroid bounce radius dependent (faking mass)
+- [ ] Test asteroid bounce with collision thrown in

 ## Plans